JavaFundamentalsZT/jf-hw-classloaders/README.md

 The plugins are hidden inside PNG files and your task is to find, extract and define classes.
 So one more time.
 The bytes of the classes that define the plugins are somewhere in the PNG files.
-Once you've implemented your solution the org.zeroturnaround.jf2012.hw.classloaders.Main program should run without any errors and print out all remote plugins (currently only prints names and null values).
+Once you've implemented your solution the org.zeroturnaround.jf.hw.classloaders.Main program should run without any errors and print out all remote plugins (currently only prints names and null values).
 We've also provided empty implementations of RemotePluginManager and RemotePluginLoader.